posthtml/posthtml-expressions/README.md

 <p>foo: bar</p>
 ```

-The value of the `loop` attribute is not a pure expression evaluation, and it does have a tiny and simple custom parser.
-Essentially, it starts with one or more variable declarations, comma-separated, followed by the word `in`, followed by an expression.
+The value of the `loop` attribute is not a pure expressionsression evaluation, and it does have a tiny and simple custom parser.
+Essentially, it starts with one or more variable declarations, comma-separated, followed by the word `in`, followed by an expressionsression.

 ```html